tomaszwi66/agent-tello/README.md

 # Agent Tello

+> **License notice:** This project is source-available proprietary software, not open-source software.
+>
+> Public access to this repository does not grant permission to use, run, modify, redistribute, deploy, sell, sublicense, or incorporate this software into another product or service.
+>
+> Operational, educational, research, commercial, classroom, laboratory, or demonstration use requires a separate written license from the copyright owner.
+>
+> See `LICENSE.md`.

-Offline physical AI agent for DJI/Ryze Tello.
+Local control, perception, and voice system for DJI/Ryze Tello.

-Author: Tomasz Wietrzykowski.
+Author and copyright owner: Tomasz Wietrzykowski.

-Agent Tello turns a low-cost educational drone into a local embodied AI agent.
-It can fly indoors using real-time monocular depth estimation, avoid nearby obstacles, follow open space, listen to English voice commands, speak back, describe its own camera view, and search for objects using YOLO plus a local Ollama vision model.
+Agent Tello is a local software system for indoor experiments with the DJI/Ryze Tello drone.
+It combines live camera input, monocular depth estimation, reactive navigation, object detection, speech input, speech output, and local Ollama models.

+The flight control loop is designed to stay separate from the language and vision model layer.
+Navigation can run in depth-only mode without an LLM.
+Voice and vision features can be enabled for higher-level commands, object search, and camera descriptions.

-The system is designed for developers, schools, robotics clubs, AI educators, and local AI experiments.
-It does not use cloud APIs during flight.
+The system is intended as a licensed product for developers, schools, robotics clubs, AI educators, and local robotics experiments.

+The flight runtime does not require cloud APIs.
+Setup steps may download third-party packages, models, or assets depending on the selected installation options.

+## Current Status

+This project is experimental software for supervised indoor testing.

+It is not certified, not safety-critical, and not intended for unsupervised flight, outdoor operation, public spaces, crowded rooms, industrial use, medical use, security use, or any environment where a failure could cause harm.

 ## What It Can Do

-- Autonomous indoor exploration using a live estimated depth map.
+- Run autonomous indoor exploration using a live estimated depth map.
-- Smooth forward flight with reactive yaw control.
+- Move forward while steering toward open space.
+- React to nearby obstacles using depth sector metrics.
-- Local obstacle avoidance around walls, furniture, doors, windows, mirrors, screens, corners, tables, and chairs.
+- Avoid common indoor structures such as walls, furniture, doors, corners, tables, chairs, windows, mirrors, and screens.
-- Depth-only autonomous mode without any LLM.
+- Run a depth-only autonomous mode without Ollama or any LLM.
-- Full voice agent mode with English speech input and speech output.
+- Run a voice agent mode with English speech input and speech output.
-- Local Ollama integration for command interpretation and visual description.
+- Use local Ollama models for command interpretation and camera descriptions.
-- Object search with YOLO for common classes such as person, chair, bottle, laptop, TV, cat, dog, table, and similar COCO objects.
+- Search for common objects using YOLO.
-- Vision model fallback for open-ended questions and non-COCO targets.
+- Use a local vision model as a fallback for open-ended questions and non-COCO targets.
-- Flight logs with events, depth metrics, RC commands, mission state, and failures.
+- Write flight logs with events, depth metrics, RC commands, mission state, and failure information.

 ## Tested Hardware